dimatteoCarlos/rednoti-app/README.md

 Project: React app about RedNoticias

-static spa
+spa
-react-router-dom v6.10

-It is in construction yet
+It is a static page

+dependencies to install:
+react-router-dom v6.10.0

+---

+uses:
+hard coded data
+css variables
+css grid
+sections were divided in components